kisswiki/kisswiki/src/os/ubuntu/ubuntu-20.4.2.md

-## There was problem with installing extras during install
+## Ubuntu install aborted because failed to install extras

 So I have created usb with newest Ubuntu 20.04.2